Do-Duc-Toan/Project-thesis/README.md

         ]`

 + Run the simulator (simply click the **Run All** button on the top)
-+ Check whehter the data is transmitted successfully (in *Command Prompt* or the Terminal of the *file agv_controller.py*).
++ Check whether the data is transmitted successfully (in *Command Prompt* or the Terminal of the *file agv_controller.py*).
 If not, check your broker address (IP adress) and your topics again.